Rich Glick is a Principal with GQ New Energy Strategies – a consulting firm he co-founded with Pamela Quinlan.

 Prior to serving at FERC, Mr. Glick was the General Counsel for the Democrats on the Senate Energy and Natural Resources Committee, serving as a senior policy advisor on numerous issues, including electricity and renewable energy.
 Prior to that, he was Vice President of Government Affairs for Iberdrola’s renewable energy, natural gas storage, and electric and gas utility businesses in the United States.
 He ran the Company’s Washington, D.C. office and was responsible for developing and implementing the U.S. businesses’ federal legislative and regulatory policy advocacy strategies.

-Glick previously served as a director of government affairs for PPM Energy and before that was director of government affairs for PacifiCorp.
-He served as a senior policy advisor to U.S. Energy Secretary Bill Richardson, and before that was legislative director and chief counsel to U.S. Senator Dale Bumpers of Arkansas.
-From 1988-1992 Glick was an associate with the law firm of Verner, Liipfert, Bernhard, McPherson and Hand.
+Mr. Glick previously served as a Director of Government Affairs for PPM Energy and prior to that he held the same position with PacifiCorp.
+He also served as a Senior Policy Advisor to U.S. Energy Secretary Bill Richardson, and before that was the Legislative Director and Chief Counsel to U.S. Senator Dale Bumpers, of Arkansas.
+From 1988-1992, he was an Associate with the law firm of Verner, Liipfert, Bernhard, McPherson and Hand.

 Mr. Glick is a graduate of George Washington University and Georgetown Law.